TheThingsNetwork/docs/_content/gateways/cisco/setup.md

 You'll need to change the following settings:

 * `gateway_ID`: The gateway ID is derived from the `mac address` printed under the gateway, example 5B:A0:CB:80:04:2B.
-To derive it insert `FFFE` to after the first 6 characters to make it a 64bit EUI such as 5BA0CBFFFE80042B.
+To derive it insert `FFFE` after the first 6 characters to make it a 64bit EUI such as 5BA0CBFFFE80042B.

 * `server_address` to **the router address** (such as `router.eu.thethings.network`)